Bob Odenkirk: 2009–2013: Breaking Bad

-2015–2022: Better Call Saul and film work
+2015–2022: Better Call Saul

 It was reported in April 2015 that Odenkirk was teaming with former co-star David Cross to produce a new sketch comedy series based on their previous production, Mr. Show, called W/ Bob and David.
 The series was commissioned by Netflix with the first season having been released in November 2015, featuring four 30-minute-long episodes, along with an hour-long behind-the-scenes special.
 Odenkirk and Cross both write, star in, and produce the show.
 Odenkirk has expressed interest in doing more seasons.

 Odenkirk starred in the title role of Better Call Saul, a Breaking Bad spinoff.
 Primarily set in the early 2000s, years before the character's debut in Breaking Bad, the series follows lawyer Saul Goodman's journey from court-appointed defense attorney origins to his eventual status as a successful, though unscrupulous, criminal defense lawyer.
 He is also credited as a producer for the series.

 The first season consists of ten 47-minute-long episodes, with a second and third season of ten episodes apiece following in early 2016 and 2017, respectively.
 The fourth season was available on Netflix as of August 6, 2018, and the fifth season premiered on AMC on February 23, 2020.
 The show's final sixth season, which started production in February 2020 but was delayed due to COVID-19, started airing on April 18, 2022.